jordan-chou/footnote-generator/README.md

 ### What was my experience at the time?
 I have worked on several tools at Finance Canada at this point.
 I frequently used JavaScript, HTML, and JS DOM Node elements for my projects.
 This tool was used initially to efficiently publish reports and documents.

+### Contact
+Please feel free to reach out to me for feedback, issues, or requests at jordan.chou@fin.gc.ca.